-21. In any event, referring to international reports on Iraq as well as information obtained from the Migration Board, the Government contended that there was an internal flight alternative for the applicants in the three northern governorates of the Kurdistan Region.
-Allegedly, they would be able to enter without any restrictions or sponsor requirements into this region, which had been identified as the safest and most stable in Iraq, and they would be able to settle there, with access to the same public services as other residents.
-Moreover, there was no indication that the applicants were not able to work and provide for themselves, even in an area of Iraq where they lacked a social network.
-Furthermore, the applicants' story did not suggest that they would not be safe in the Kurdistan Region.
+- 20. The Government acknowledged that country-of-origin information showed that the general security situation in the southern and central parts of Iraq was still serious and that Christians was one of the more exposed groups.
+However, they maintained that there was no general need of protection for all Christians from Iraq and, that, consequently, assessments of protection needs should be made on an individual basis. - 21.
+In any event, referring to international reports on Iraq as well as information obtained from the Migration Board, the Government contended that there was an internal flight alternative for the applicant in the three northern governorates of the Kurdistan Region.
+Allegedly, he would be able to enter without any restrictions or sponsor requirements into this region, which had been identified as the safest and most stable in Iraq, and he would be able to settle there, with access to the same public services as other residents.
+While the Government noted that a need of protection vis-à-vis the serious situation in the applicant's home town of Mosul had been identified in the domestic proceedings and that this situation had not improved to any great extent, they maintained that there was nothing in the applicant's story that suggested the existence of a threat against him in other parts of Iraq.
+As to the applicant's personal circumstances in relation to the possibility to relocate internally, the Government stressed that he is an adult man, born in 1985, relatively well-educated and fit for work.
+Thus, he would be able to provide for himself, even in an area of Iraq where he lacked a social network.

-22. The Government further asserted that the Migration Board and the courts had provided the applicants with effective guarantees against arbitrary refoulement and had made thorough assessments, adequately and sufficiently supported by national and international source materials.
-In the proceedings, the applicants had been given many opportunities to present their case, through interviews conducted by the Board with an interpreter present and by being invited to submit written submissions, at all stages assisted by legal counsel.
+22. The Government further asserted that the Migration Board and the courts had provided the applicant with effective guarantees against arbitrary refoulement and had made thorough assessments, adequately and sufficiently supported by national and international source materials.
+In the proceedings, the applicant had been given many opportunities to present his case, through interviews conducted by the Board with an interpreter present and by being invited to submit written submissions, at all stages assisted by legal counsel.
 Moreover, having regard to the expertise held by the migration bodies, the Government maintained that significant weight should be given to their findings.